EIP-7791 - GAS2ETH opcode

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.

-Note that the transfer of wei_val to the given account cannot fail.
+Note that the transfer of wei_val to the target account cannot fail.
 In particular, the destination account code (if any) is not executed, or, if the account does not exist, the balance is still added to the given address addr.

 Gas cost